Orange County Section

 presented by

-The presentation will be on Wednesday, April 23rd, 2025 from 12:00 PM to 1:00 PM PDT via Zoom.
+The presentation will be on Friday, November 7th, 2025 from 12:00 PM to 1:00 PM PST via Zoom.
 The Zoom link for the meeting is below.
-Once you connect to it, please follow the subsequent link for "Attendee".

 Current Members